incredicate/KQL/README.md

-# KQL
+# KQL Queries
-KQL queries I use for threat hunting
+This repository contains KQL queries for Microsoft Defender 365 hunting and Microsoft Sentinel

+## Managed by:
+Incredicate